DESIGN ANALYSIS: MATCH-3

 I don’t need to know your answer.
 You know it yourselves.

-The genre, from the beginning intrigues you in finding a pattern – And “YOU” reward yourselves for your finding.
+The genre, allows our mind to naturally identify patterns – And “YOU” reward yourselves for your finding.

-No objective indications, natural challenge, and a genetic reward.
+There are no objective indications, it’s all a natural challenge, and it nets a genetic reward.

 PERSONAL NOTE:

-Besides the obvious similarities, I believe more psychological aspects play into this loop of pattern recognition.
+Besides the obvious similarities, I believe more psychological aspects also play into this loop of pattern recognition.

 One of such, I personally believe is OCD.